 This commissioning position applies to the use of both natural (e.g. fat, dermis) and synthetic fillers (temporary or permanent) including hyaluronic acid fillers and collagen.
-Please note; the treatment of complications arising from the cosmetic use of surgical fillers in private practice is not routinely funded.
+Please note, the treatment of complications arising from the cosmetic use of surgical fillers in private practice is not routinely funded.

-Surgical Treatment for Hair Loss Category: (IFR / Prior Approval / Monitored Approval) Local or National EBI (Evidence Based Interventions) Policy: IFR Local Local
+Category: IFR (IFR / Prior Approval / Monitored Surgical Treatment for Hair Local or National EBI Loss Local (Evidence Based Interventions) Policy: